All Episodes

 Right.

-When you just discover irrigation and digging irrigation and flooding the lower Nile, you discover 10,000-year-old places, then it's going to really modernize how we look at it.
+When you just discover irrigation, digging irrigations and flooding the lower Nile, you would discover 10,000-year-old places, then it's going to really modernize how we look at it.

-And what the cruise is in this big conference about next year is to put definitive people in place so that those who are looking at these issues can continue to look at them, watch them unfold, and be able to put out honest, pure, good information for all the rest of us to hear.
+What we have to do, and what the cruises and this big conference about next year, is to put definitive people in place so that those who are looking at these issues can continue to look at them, watch them unfold, and be able to put out honest, pure, good information for all the rest of us to hear.

 Well, that shatters everything.

-As you know, we're about to take high-res photos of Mars, of the Cydonia region, if we get lucky.
+As you know, we're about to take high-res photos of Mars, of the Sidonia region, if we get lucky.

 And he's starting to warn people that it is his firm belief that the objects on Mars, the face and all the other things, are not natural.